How to Machine Wash Sweaters

 How to machine wash sweaters safely.
 Santa was good this year and brought you a bunch of new, fuzzy, warm sweaters.

-By now, they've been worn a few times and need a date with the washing machine.
+They've been worn a few times and need a date with the washing machine.
 But you hold back, not wanting to lose that new look and feel.
+You actually have the power to maintain that fresh look and feel through machine washing.

 A caveat: just because dry cleaning is expensive does not mean that it's the best care for all sweaters.
-The dry cleaning chemicals can build up on some fibers and leave them stiff.
+The chemicals used in dry cleaning can build up on some fibers and leave them stiff.

-Probably not the look you're going for.
-Not to worry - you can machine wash sweaters safely.
+It's probably not the look you're going for.
+Not to worry—you can machine wash sweaters safely.
 These guidelines can help.

 Start by Reading the Care Label